wukevin/tcr-bert/README.md

 # TCR-BERT

 TCR-BERT is a large language model trained on T-cell receptor sequences, built using a lightly modified BERT architecture with tweaked pre-training objectives.
-We make significant use of the HuggingFace transformers library (https://huggingface.co/transformers/index.html) in building our model.
+Please see our [pre-print](https://www.biorxiv.org/content/10.1101/2021.11.18.469186v1) for more information.

 ## Installation